 Do you dream of taking your car on Germany’s world-famous autobahn?
 If this is the case, you’ll need to read up on local motoring laws before you move.
 You should also consider whether you’ll actually want to use your car once you’ve settled in.
 Many German cities have excellent public transport connections and cycling infrastructure is steadily improving.
-However, if you do you plan to move your vehicle, read our guide to Driving and parking in Germany.
+However, if you do you plan to move your vehicle, read our guide to driving in Germany.

 Take care of your pet

 From alsatians to dachshunds, the German’s love their pets.
 But, if you have a four-legged friend make sure they’re able to join you in your new home by researching the restrictions on pets.
 Germany may have restrictions on animals that you’re not used to, so check the situation early to avoid delays and disappointment later on.
-For more information, read our guide to Bringing your pet to Germany.
+For more information, read our guide to bringing your pet to Germany.

 Sort out your health insurance

 One of the most important things to prepare when moving to Germany is health insurance.
-Germany has one of the best funded public healthcare systems in Europe, although residents can choose from private or public cover depending on their needs.
+Germany has one of the best-funded public healthcare systems in Europe, although residents can choose from private or public cover depending on their needs.

 For complete peace of mind, many expats will opt for private health insurance to cover themselves and their family.
 So, take the stress out of finding cover by researching health insurance providers before you move, including: